-- On July 7 between 12 p.m. and 1 p.m., unknown suspect(s) entered a residence located near the 100 block on Laimana Street and removed a white male English bulldog with brown spots from the first floor of the residence without permission.
+- On July 7 between noon and 1 p.m., unknown suspect(s) entered a residence located near the 100 block of Laimana Street and removed a white male English bulldog with brown spots from the first floor of the residence without permission.
 There were no signs of forced entry into the residence.
 All doors and windows were locked and se- cured.

-On July 11 between 12 p.m. and 6:45 a.m., unknown suspect(s) entered a white 2002, Toyota Tacoma quad cab, and attempted to steal the vehicle.
-The truck was parked outside the entrance gate to break wall on Kalanianaole Street and the vehicle had damage to the ignition and steering column.
+On July 11 between noon and 6:45 a.m., unknown suspect(s) entered a white 2002 Toyota Tacoma quad cab, and attempted to steal the vehicle.
+The truck was parked outside the entrance gate to break wall on Kalaniana‘ole Street and the vehicle had damage to the ignition and steering column.

 1 VEHICLE BREAK-IN

-On July 6 at 9:54 a.m., Shila Abong, F-28, was arrested and subsequently charged for UEMV 2 (Attempted).
-This after victim, F-50, reported that after leaving her residence operating her white 2017 Toyota Tacoma, and attempting to turn onto the Onomea Scenic Highway, she observed Abong standing in the road blocking the roadway.
-F-50 stated that Abong ap- proached her drivers’ window so she manually locked her vehicle at which time Abong walked to her rear passenger door on the drivers’ side and attempted to enter her vehicle by lifting the door handle three times.
-F-50 heard Abong stating that she needed “freshener” but she did not know what that meant.
-F-50 stated that she felt alarmed and concerned for her safety and her property.
+On July 6 at 9:54 a.m., Shila Abong, 28, was arrested and subsequently charged for attempted vehicle break-in after the victim, a 50-year-old woman, reported that after leaving her residence operating her white 2017 Toyota Tacoma and attempting to turn onto the Onomea Scenic Highway, she observed Abong standing in the road blocking the roadway.
+The victim stated that Abong approached her drivers’ window, so she manually locked her vehicle, at which time Abong walked to her rear passenger door on the drivers’ side and attempted to enter her vehicle by lifting the door handle three times.
+The victim heard Abong stating that she needed “freshener” but she did not know what that meant.
+The 50-year-old woman stated that she felt alarmed and concerned for her safety and her property.

 HPD NOTE TO BIG ISLAND RESIDENTS AND VISITORS